-The ultimate goal of the work in the Drin Basin is to reach a point in the future where the scale of management lifts from single water bodies to the hydrological interconnected system of the Drin Basin, eventually leading from the sharing of waters among Riparians and conflicting uses, to the sharing of benefits among stakeholders in an area that is physically, culturally and historically interconnected.
+The ultimate goal of the work in the Drin Basin was to reach a point where the scale of management lifted from single water bodies to the hydrological interconnected system of the Drin Basin, eventually leading from the sharing of waters among Riparians and conflicting uses, to the sharing of benefits among stakeholders in an area that is physically, culturally and historically interconnected.

-The Drin MoU provides the political framework for and defines the context of cooperation among the Drin Riparians.
+The Drin MoU provided the political framework for and defined the context of cooperation among the Drin Riparians.

-The Drin MoU identifies short-, medium- and long-term actions to address problems identified as affecting sustainable development in the entire Drin Basin and in one or more of its sub-basins.
-The preparation of an Integrated Drin Basin Management Plan is the long-term objective.
+The Drin MoU identified short-, medium- and long-term actions to address problems identified as affecting sustainable development in the entire Drin Basin and in one or more of its sub-basins.
+The preparation of an Integrated Drin Basin Management Plan wass the long-term objective.
 To achieve that, a process called the Drin Coordinated Action was put in place, succeeding the Drin Dialogue.

 The Drin Coordinated Action

-While the process is on-going, a number of activities have already been implemented under the Drin Coordinated Action for the implementation of the Drin MoU.
+While the process is on-going, a number of activities were implemented under the Drin Coordinated Action for the implementation of the Drin MoU.

 Following the provisions of the MoU an institutional structure was established in 2012.
 It includes: